HealthActions™ Spam Policy

-Our organization will ensure that all portions of the product under our control remain in compliance with Federal Spam Law.
-We will also implement procedures that reduce the chances that newsletters will be improperly stopped by client-side Spam filters.
+HealthActions™ will ensure that all portions of the product under our control remain in compliance with Federal SPAM Law.
+HealthActions™ will also implement procedures that reduce the chances that email newsletters will be improperly stopped by client-side SPAM filters.
 As such, the following practices will be implemented:

-- “Reply-To:” email addresses for all newsletters will be set by IN clients in the IN Dashboard.
+- Reply-To: addresses for all newsletters will be set by the clients in the client center, commonly referred to as the HealthActions™ Dashboard.
 The address must be valid and must be checked regularly.

 - An unsubscribe link within each newsletter will allow any Member of any client to unsubscribe from that newsletter with a single click.

-- Each newsletter sent to a prospect or referral will contain a footer with the client ‘s business address and the words, “In compliance with Federal Law, we disclose that this is a commercial email.”
+- Each email newsletter sent to a Member of a client’s email database will contain a watermarked footer with the client ‘s address and the following words: “In compliance with Federal Law, we disclose that this is a commercial email.”

-The following activities are interpreted as Spam practices and are strictly forbidden by our organization:
+The following activities are interpreted as SPAM practices and are strictly forbidden by HealthActions™:

-- Ignoring unsubscribe requests sent to the “Reply-To:” address.
+- Ignoring unsubscribe requests sent to the Reply-To: address; and

-Our organization reserves the right to reject and remove any email address from the system if it is in violation of any of the above or if it is suspected of being a blacklist “feeler” address.
-Our organization may also impose a Prospect Opt-In requirement for clients with large lists of prospects.
+HealthActions™ reserves the right to reject and remove any email address from the system if it is in violation of any of the above or if it is suspected of being a blacklist “feeler” address.
+HealthActions™ may also impose a prospect “Opt-In” requirement for clients with large lists of prospects.

-Any client found to be using our products or services for spamming purposes may, at our discretion, be immediately cut off from the use of all products and services, with no refund of fees that have been paid.
-Our organization warns all of its clients when signing up that if they participate in spamming activities they will be subject to the loss of services and possible legal action.
+Any client found to be using HealthActions™ products or services for spamming purposes may, at the discretion of HealthActions™, be immediately cut off from use of all HealthActions™ products and services, with no refund of fees that have been paid.
+HealthActions™ warns all of its clients when signing up against participation in disreputable email sending activities.
+If said clients engage in SPAM practices, they will be subject to the loss of HealthActions™ services and possible legal action.

-Our organization has the right to actively review its clients ‘ subscriber lists (also referred to as a Member Database in the IN Dashboard) and email for potential Spam.
-If our organization suspects any clients to be spamming, it will issue a warning, and if the activities are serious enough, our organization will take action immediately.
-If our organization has any reason to believe the client, despite warning being given, threatens to or is continuing to send Spam, then our staff may take action immediately, including, but not limited to, disabling the client ‘s account.
+HealthActions™ has the right to actively review its clients ‘ subscriber lists and email for potential SPAM.
+If HealthActions™ suspects any clients to be spamming, it will issue a warning.
+If the activities are serious enough, HealthActions™ will take immediate action.
+If HealthActions™ has any reason to believe the client, despite warning being given, threatens to or is continuing to send SPAM, then HealthActions™ may take action immediately, including, but not limited to, disabling the client ‘s account.

-Our organization does not attempt to censor any content or curtail the business of its clients.
-However, Spam activities do not fall within use authorized by our organization and will not be tolerated.
+HealthActions™ does not attempt to censor any content or curtail the business of its clients.
+However, SPAM activities do not fall within use authorized by HealthActions™ and will not be tolerated.

-Our organization reserves the right to change this Policy at any time.
-If we do change the policy, we will provide notification of the change as quickly as possible before the change takes effect and will include directions for how you can respond to the changes.
-Continued use of our products and services after any such changes shall be considered acceptance of the new policy.
+HealthActions™ reserves the right to change this policy at any time.
+If we do change the policy, we will provide notification of the change as quickly as possible when the change takes effect and will include directions for how users may respond to the changes.
+Continued use of HealthActions™ products and services after any such changes shall be considered acceptance of the new policy.